Back

 Connect with a community of AP teachers who are bringing AP Project Based Learning to their classrooms.

-Register for AP Project Based Learning
+About Project Based Learning

 In project based learning (PBL), students build knowledge and skills through sustained investigation of complex, real-world problems.
 Since it’s often a shift from traditional teaching methods, PBL resources include project implementation guides, instructional materials, and robust professional learning supports.
 These resources help students acquire and apply AP course content and skills through active engagement in project work.